ashxsong/rock-paper-scissors/README.md

 # Rock Paper Scissors

-This is a Rock Paper Scissors game that is played entirely in the console.
-The player plays five rounds of Rock Paper Scissors against the computer.
-Scores are kept track of.
-The winner is then determined.
+This is a Rock Paper Scissors game.
+Initially, it was played entirely in the console.
+Now, it is played on the webpage.
+The player plays Rock Paper Scissors with the computer until either the player or the computer wins by reaching five points.
+The player clicks buttons to choose either rock, paper, or scissors.
+The results, such as the running scores, are displayed on the webpage.

 I used HTML to create the basic website.
 I mainly used JavaScript to create the Rock Paper Scissors game.
-I created functions to get the choices of rock, paper, or scissors.
-I also created functions to play either a single round or multiple rounds of Rock Paper Scissors.
+Initially, I created a function to play five rounds of Rock Paper Scissors.
+Now, I added a UI.
+I worked with the DOM to add an event listener to the buttons and display the results on the webpage.